-The Topeka Collegiate Early Childhood Program is for children from preschool (age three) through Kindergarten.
+The Topeka Collegiate Early Childhood Program is for children from preschool (age four) through Kindergarten.

 Topeka Collegiate Preschool packs the year with hands-on learning and theme-based adventures to ensure a positive first school experience.
 Whether we’re practicing pre-reading skills with animal actions (“Zoo-Phonics”) or learning math concepts, our strategies are challenging and fresh.
 We teach academic skills and positive social behavior through song, movement and stories.
 As further enrichment, students attend weekly classes in Spanish, art, library, science, music and physical education.